 Principal Selection

+When a vacancy exists in the position of school Principal, the outgoing Principal shall not serve on the council during the Principal selection process.

+The Superintendent/designee shall serve as the Chair of the council for the purpose of the hiring process and shall have voting rights during the selection process.
+The council shall have access to the applications of all persons certified for the position.
+The Principal shall be elected on a majority vote of the membership of the council.

+No Principal who has been previously removed from a position in the District for cause may be considered for appointment as Principal.

-When a vacancy exists in the position of school Principal, the council shall select a new Principal.
-The council shall first consider applicants recommended by the Superintendent.
-On request, the Superintendent shall provide the council with names of all remaining qualified applicants.A vacancy is created in the position of Principal by the resignation, removal, transfer, retirement or death of the current Principal.
+A vacancy is created in the position of Principal by the resignation, removal, transfer, retirement or death of the current Principal.

 When a Principal vacancy occurs and the school has an index score in the lowest one-third (1/3) of all schools below the assistance line and a completed scholastic audit finds a lack of effectiveness of the Principal and the council, the Superintendent shall appoint a Principal after consulting with the council.